emberjs/babel-plugin-ember-template-compilation/README.md

 precompileTemplate('<Counter @value={{two}} />', { scope: () => ({ two }) });
 ```

-See the inline docs in js-utils.js for details on the methods available.
+See the jsdoc comments in js-utils.js for details on the methods available.

 # Acknowledgement / History